Photo by Dave Kent

-Roots that bind
+Roots that Bind

 As soon as we left the plane in Guatemala, the terrain stretched out like the open arms of a good friend.
 The country, which means “land of trees,” appeared as a canopy of forest until the foliage gave way to flat farmland.